 If you need financing, some credit unions like the Lower East Side People Federal Credit Union provide packages specifically for HDFC buyers.
 Keep in mind though that if you do need a mortgage, finding a lender that will approve an HDFC building can be difficult.
 Should a foreclosure occur, the bank will also be bound by the same resale and income restrictions as the shareholder.
 Something which is very unappealing to most financers.

-At the end of the day, the purchase process for an HDFC co-op apartment is much the same as any co-op purchase, with the addition of extra paperwork and financial requirements.
+The purchase process for an HDFC co-op apartment is much the same as any co-op purchase, with the addition of extra paperwork and financial requirements.
 Each building will be different so approach it like you would any co-op purchase.